 However, whether the tax lien on your credit report is paid or unpaid, you can file an IRS Form 12277, which is an application for the withdrawal of a federal tax lien.
 There is space on the form to explain to the IRS why you’re filing for withdrawal.
 If you mention the financial hardship caused by your low credit score, it may incentivize them to give you a break in the future.

-(After all, at the end of the day, they want your money, and if your poor credit history will make it harder for you to pay taxes in the future, that won’t help their cause.)
+(After all, at the end of the day, they want your money, and if your poor credit history makes it harder for you to pay taxes in the future, that won’t help their cause.)

-Be sure to specify that you do wish for the IRS to contact the credit bureaus directly on Form 12277 when you file it and keep in mind that outstanding debt will still remain on file at the courthouse, and must be paid.
+Be sure to specify that you do wish for the IRS to contact the credit bureaus directly on Form 12277 when you file it.
+Keep in mind that outstanding debt will still remain on file at the courthouse and must be paid.

-How to Get Rid of Lawsuits and Civil Judgments on Your Credit Report
+How to Remove Lawsuits and Civil Judgments on Your Credit Report

 If you have an accurate civil judgment on your credit report, the bureaus won’t remove them until the standard seven years have passed.
 That said, a lot hangs on the word accurate.
-In many cases, you can find some small error or technicality to dispute, which may work to improve your credit history.
+In many cases, you can find some small errors or technicalities to dispute.
+This may work to improve your credit history.

-Civil judgments and lawsuits on your credit report can be listed in two ways: satisfied or unsatisfied.
-A satisfied civil judgment is one in which you’ve paid the damages required by the court, whereas in an unsatisfied one, you still owe reparations.
+Civil judgments and lawsuits on your credit reports can be listed in two ways: satisfied or unsatisfied.
+A satisfied civil judgment is one in which you’ve paid the damages required by the court.
+With an unsatisfied one, you still owe reparations.

-Unsatisfied judgments are extremely detrimental to have on your report, and those debts can accrue interest at staggering rates.
-They can also be refiled onto your report after the standard seven-year fall-off period if they’re still in arrears.
-If you can’t successfully dispute an unsatisfied lawsuit on your report, it’s imperative that you do whatever it takes to repay the debt — even if it means borrowing money.
+Unsatisfied judgments are extremely detrimental to have on your credit reports, and those debts can accrue interest at staggering rates.
+They can also be refiled onto your credit report after the standard seven-year fall-off period if they’re still in arrears.
+If you can’t successfully dispute an unsatisfied lawsuit on your credit report, you must do whatever it takes to repay the debt — even if it means borrowing money.